 200 Park Avenue, New York, NY 10166-0193 USA

 Ms. Harris’s practice focuses on complex commercial litigation, internal and regulatory investigations, securities litigation, and white collar defense.
-She has represented clients across a variety of industries, including financial services, accounting and auditing, healthcare, real estate, consumer goods, media and entertainment, and non-profit.
+She has represented clients across a variety of industries, including financial services, insurance, accounting and auditing, healthcare, real estate, consumer goods, media and entertainment, and non-profit.

 Ms. Harris has extensive experience preparing complex financial cases for trial.
-Recently, she was a member of the Gibson Dunn team that secured a jury trial victory on behalf of Wynnefield Capital and its portfolio manager, Nelson Obus, in SEC v.
+She was a member of the Gibson Dunn team that secured a jury trial victory on behalf of Wynnefield Capital and its portfolio manager, Nelson Obus, in SEC v.
 Obus, one of the longest running insider trading cases in history.

 Ms. Harris often represents hedge funds, private equity funds, public companies, auditing and accounting firms, and other financial institutions in SEC and PCAOB enforcement inquiries.
 Ms. Harris also has experience advising boards of directors of public companies, and she has conducted confidential investigations for boards of directors and privately held companies.

 Ms. Harris has also represented pro bono clients in trademark, immigration, family law, reproductive rights, appellate, and federal and state criminal matters.
 In November 2015, Ms. Harris argued an appeal before New York’s Appellate Division, Third Department challenging her client’s improper parole denial.
 The Third Department ruled unanimously that the parole board’s decision was irrational, upholding the reversal of the parole board’s denial and ordering a new parole hearing for Ms. Harris’s client.